 A Harvard study, published in Nature – a medical journal, observed that significant improvement in gut bacteria occurs actively within just 3 days after changing diet.

 This clearly goes to show the impact of the food we consume and how diet can affect our health directly.
-If you take enough effort to change your diet & lifestyle, you will have better gastrointestinal function, less bloating, balanced weight, better energy and clearer skin.
-It may also improve various conditions like autoimmune diseases, anxiety and depression, migraines, eczema, allergies and asthma.
+If you take enough effort to change your diet & lifestyle, you will have better gastrointestinal function, less bloating, a balanced weight, better energy, and clearer skin.
+It may also improve various conditions like autoimmune diseases, anxiety, and depression, migraines, eczema, allergies, and asthma.

-However, as most of us have some health issues, improving the health of our gut becomes a more complicated and difficult process.
+However, as most of us have some health issues, improving your gut health becomes a more complicated and difficult process.